poempelfox/foxtemp2016/README.md

   * small capacitor.
 Everything >= 1 nF should be just fine, I used 100 nF because I had that lying around.
 * Goobay 78467 battery tray.
-This is simply a battery holder for two AA batteries that has cables attached.
+This is simply a battery holder for two AA / mignon batteries that has cables attached.
 * an additional 100 uF capacitor for stabilizing power, simply soldered between the power pin and ground.
 This is completely optional.
 I added it because IMHO the capacitors on the JeeNode Micro